JiazanShi/Customer-Analysis-and-Segmentation/README.md

 **Purchase Analysis:**

 Next, I analyzed offline customer purchase data, which included transaction details, pricing, and customer information.
 By applying the previously developed segmentation model, I assigned each customer to a segment to explore segment-specific behaviors.
 The analysis revealed clear differences in purchase patterns and brand preferences.
-Notably, the Career-Focused segment showed strong loyalty to *Brand 5* and contributed the highest share of its revenue, indicating this group as high-value and brand-loyal.
+Notably, the Career-Focused segment showed strong loyalty to *Brand 5* and contributed the highest share of its revenue, indicating this group as high-value.

 **Predictive Modeling:**